GravityPDF/gravity-pdf/README.txt

 = Hire the Experts =

 Need a tailor-made solution for Gravity PDF that solves complex business problems?
 Our team of experienced developers have helped thousands of businesses like yours to accomplish these goals.
-We can even automatically fill out existing PDFs like government forms!
+We can even fill existing PDFs like government forms, without sending your sensitive entry data to a third-party server!
 [Find out more](https://gravitypdf.com/bespoke/).

 = Documentation & Support =